expresspigeon/blog/src/content/kb/Automation.md

 ###Actions

 Actions are commands that our system will execute at a specific time based on conditions.
 Our system has the following actions:

+*Send a transactional message
+*Raise a Zapier trigger
+*Move a contact to a target list
+*Copy a contact to a target list
+*Time delay
+*Negative time delay